Registered Agent Specifically for the State of Illinois

 This topic will address the following questions:

-- Do I need to file this application to do business in Illinois?
+- Do I need to file this NFP 113.15 application for Authority to do business in Illinois?

 - What if my company name is not available in Illinois when I file this document?